suffolklibraries/lgc/content/collections/events/printmaking-15-11.md

   [01379 873495](tel:01379873495)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1731316347
+updated_at: 1731421668
 duplicated_from: f7f56b6e-1951-4382-bfc4-c06bb27ed900
-cost_details: £3
+cost_details: 'From £13'
 ---
-Join us for an evening of acoustic music.
+Come along and get creative!